NG-ZORRO/ng-zorro-antd/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
 <!--
-For bug reports please provide the *STEPS TO REPRODUCE* -->
+For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://plnkr.co or similar (you can use this template as a starting point: http://plnkr.co/edit/tpl:sKWy62).
+-->

 ## What is the motivation / use case for changing the behavior?